BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]
-- great bow
+- Great [Bow]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Accuracy
+- [Heroic Accuracy]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]

 **OPTIONS**

-- Windlance: 50 points
+- Windlance - 50 points

 **SPECIAL RULES**

-- Sharpshooter
+- [Sharpshooter]
-- Sworn Protector (Bain)
+- [Sworn Protector] (Bain)
-- Sworn Protector (Sigrid)
+- [Sworn Protector] (Sigrid)
-- Sworn Protector (Tilda)
+- [Sworn Protector] (Tilda)

 - **Rapid Fire** `ACTIVE`

-If Bard hits a target with his great bow, he may make another shooting attack with his great bow that targets a model within 3" of the initial target - it may even be the same target.
+If Bard hits a target with his great [bow][Bow], he may make another shooting attack with his great [bow][Bow] that targets a model within 3" of the initial target - it may even be the same target.
 If that second shot also hits, then Bard may Shoot again as described above.
 Bard can make a maximum of three shots per turn as a result of this special rule.

 - **Swift Shot** `ACTIVE`